StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE AS SELECT.md

   [ ... ]
   ```

-- Asynchronously query a table and create a new table based on the query result, and then insert the query result into the new table.
+- Asynchronously query a table and create a new StarRocks table based on the query result, and then insert the query result into the new table.

   ```SQL
   SUBMIT [/*+ SET_VAR(key=value) */] TASK [[database.]<task_name>]AS